Tax Provisions Affecting Nonprofits in the One Big Beautiful Bill Act

 Several tax provisions in the bill would create new taxes on some charitable nonprofits.
 These include:

-• UBIT on parking and transit expenses (Section 112024).
-This provision, which is similar to a repealed provision in the 2017 Tax Cuts and Jobs Act, would impose a new tax on nonprofits that provide transportation and parking benefits to their employees.
-The provision would require nonprofits to pay unrelated business income tax (UBIT) - an income tax - on expenses that they incur to cover parking and transit costs of their employees.
-Unlike the previous 2017 version of the provision (which limited taxable expenses to $260 per month per employee), there are no limits on the amount of parking and transportation expenses that would be taxed.
-The provision in this year's bill would exempt churches and church-affiliated nonprofits from having to pay this tax.
+• No UBIT on parking and transit expenses (Section 112024 of the House version).
+The Senate version did not include a new tax on parking and transportation expenses of nonprofits.
+Section 112024 of the House version had included this provision, which is similar to a repealed provision in the 2017 Tax Cuts and Jobs Act, would impose a new tax on nonprofits that provide transportation and parking benefits to their employees.
+The provision would have required nonprofits to pay unrelated business income tax (UBIT) - an income tax - on expenses that they incur to cover parking and transit costs of their employees.
+Unlike the previous 2017 version of the provision (which limited taxable expenses to $260 per month per employee), there would have been limits on the amount of parking and transportation expenses that would be taxed.
+The provision in this year's bill would have exempted churches and church-affiliated nonprofits from having to pay this tax.
 When this tax was in place in 2018 and 2019 (before being repealed retroactively by a bipartisan vote of Congress in 2019), the IRS published guidance with a cumbersome and confusing four-step process that nonprofits would need to undertake to calculate the amount of their parking and transportation expenses that would be subject to UBIT.
 At the time, the Center heard from nonprofits in Charlotte, Raleigh, Durham, Wilmington, Asheville, and other urban areas that the administrative cost of calculating the tax (including staff time and accounting fees) was often significantly higher than the cost of the tax itself.
-The Senate Finance Committee did not include this provision in its initial proposal for the bill.
+The Center had strong concerns about this provision in the House version of the bill, and we are appreciative that the Senate removed it from the bill.

-• UBIT on name and logo royalties (originally Section 112025).
-This provision would have required nonprofits to pay UBIT on income derived from the sale or licensing of their name or logo.
+• No UBIT on name and logo royalties (originally Section 112025 of the House version).
+The Senate version did not include a provision that would have required nonprofits to pay UBIT on income derived from the sale or licensing of their name or logo.
 This would likely have created new taxes on nonprofits that raise revenue by selling products or services that feature their organization's name and/or logo.
 Congress considered, but ultimately rejected, a similar proposal as part of the 2017 Tax Cuts and Jobs Act.
 It was removed by the House Rules Committee so it was not a part of the House-passed version of the bill.
-The Senate Finance Committee did not include this provision in its initial proposal for the bill.

-• Expansion of UBIT on research income (Section 112025).
-This provision would apply UBIT to more income that nonprofits receive from research activities.
+• No expansion of UBIT on research income (Section 112025 of the House version).
+The Senate bill does not expand UBIT on nonprofit research income.
+The House version would have applied UBIT to more income that nonprofits receive from research activities.
 Under current law, many types of income that nonprofits receive from research-related activities are excluded from UBIT.
-This provision would limit this exclusion to cover only income from research that is available to the public for free.
+This provision would have limited this exclusion to cover only income from research that is available to the public for free.
 Congress considered, but ultimately rejected, a similar proposal as part of the 2017 Tax Cuts and Jobs Act.
-The Senate Finance Committee included the same provision as the House in its initial proposal for the bill.

-• Tax increase on endowments of some nonprofit colleges and universities (Section 112021).
-This provision would increase the tax on nonprofit colleges and universities with large endowments.
+• Tax increase on endowments of some nonprofit colleges and universities (Section 70415).
+This provision increases the tax on nonprofit colleges and universities with large endowments.
 The 2017 Tax Cuts and Jobs Act imposed a 1.4% tax on the investment income of nonprofit colleges and universities with endowments with assets of $500,000 per enrolled student or higher.
-This provision would create higher tax rates of 7%, 14%, and 21% for some nonprofits colleges and universities with larger endowments.
-Under the provision, certain religiously-affiliated nonprofit colleges and universities would be exempt from the tax on investment income.
+This provision would create higher tax rates of 4% and 8% for some nonprofit colleges and universities with larger endowments.
+Section 112021 of the House version would have included even higher tax rates of 7%, 14%, and 21% for some nonprofits colleges and universities with larger endowments.
 This change could significantly reduce the resources that some nonprofit colleges and universities in North Carolina have for need-based financial aid and other important services.
 It could mean that these colleges and universities would need to be more active in their private fundraising, creating greater competition with other local nonprofits for limited philanthropic resources.
-The Senate Finance Committee included a watered-down version of this provision in its initial proposal for the bill, with higher tax rates of 4% and 8% for some nonprofit colleges and universities with larger endowments.

 • Expansion of tax on certain highly-compensated nonprofit employees (Section 112020).
-This provision would expand an existing tax 21% excise tax on tax-exempt organizations that pay more than $1 million in compensation to employees in any year.
+This provision expands an existing tax 21% excise tax on tax-exempt organizations that pay more than $1 million in compensation to employees in any year.
 Under current law, this excise tax is only applicable to payments made to the five highest compensated employees of the organization.
-This provision would expand its coverage to all current and former employees of tax-exempt nonprofits who receive $1 million or more in compensation in any year.
+This provision expands its coverage to all current and former employees of tax-exempt nonprofits who receive $1 million or more in compensation in any year.
 This could increase taxes for some very large nonprofit institutions with multiple staff who earn more than $1 million per year.
-The Senate Finance Committee included the same provision as the House in its initial proposal for the bill.
+Section 112020 of the House version included an identical provision.

-One tax provision in the original version of the bill (Section 112209) would have gives the U.S. Treasury Secretary broad authority to revoke the tax-exempt status of “terrorist supporting organizations."
+One tax provision in the original version of the House bill (Section 112209) would have given the U.S. Treasury Secretary broad authority to revoke the tax-exempt status of “terrorist supporting organizations."
 This provision is virtually identical to a bill (H.R.
 9495) that the House passed in November 2024 by a 219-184 margin.
-The provision was removed by the House Rules Committee, so it wasn't included in the House-passed bill.
+The provision was removed by the House Rules Committee, so it wasn't included in the House-passed bill, and the Senate did not include the provision in its version of the bill.
 It remains possible that the House could take it up as separate legislation, which would require 60 votes to pass the Senate.

 Other provisions that could affect some nonprofits and people served by nonprofits